msalemor/azure-servicebus-ha/README.md

 ## Service Bus - Geo-Disaster Recovery

 Currently Azure Service Bus in geo-disaster recovery copies the metadata only, but not the data.
-The secondary region is readonly and becomes writable once a failover is initiated.
-Messages could be stranded in the primary region once it comes back up, and there's a need to recreate the pairings from the secondary to the primary after to protect against future region outages.
+The secondary region is readonly and becomes writable once a failover is completed.
+Messages could be stranded in the primary region once it comes back up, and there's a need to recreate the pairings from the secondary to the primary after the failover to protect against future region outages.

 - https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-geo-dr